MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-platform-macos.md

 ## Configure device settings

-Use Microsoft Intune to enable or disable settings and features on macOS devices.
+Use Microsoft Intune to enable or disable settings and features on macOS devices being used for work.
 To configure and enforce these settings, create a device configuration profile and then assign the profile to groups in your organization.
-Devices receive the profile once they enroll.

 | Task | Detail |
 | ---- | ------ |